daoviethoang1402/application-form-evaluator/README.md

 ## Introduction

-This is the root repository to Application Form Evaluator, a web application that leverages the job of evaluating application forms from candidates by using the (holy) power of GPT-4o from OpenAI.
+This is the root repository to Application Form Evaluator, a web application that leverages the job of evaluating application forms from candidates by using the (holy) power of large language models (LLMs).

 Link to front end repository: [here](https://github.com/daoviethoang1402/application-form-evaluator-frontend)